averbraeck/opentrafficsim/docs/02-model-structure/djutils.md

 &lfloor; removeListener(…)
 </pre>

-* _Event listeners_; classes that implement `EventListenerInterface` are event listeners.
+* _Event listeners_; classes that implement `EventListener` are event listeners.
 This interface defines one method; `notify(…)`, which event producers use to notify the listeners for a specific event.
 For producer and listener to interact, the listener has to add itself to the producer with `addListener(…)`.

 <pre>
 <b>Event listener</b>